HDhananjaya/MeterPanelEbikeDisplay/README.md

-Ebike Display
+*Ebike Display

-•	"It's Electric Bike Meter Panel with features such as Bluetooth connectivity, mapping capabilities, temperature monitoring, and Wi-Fi connectivity.
+It's Electric Bike Meter Panel with features such as Bluetooth connectivity, mapping capabilities, temperature monitoring, and Wi-Fi connectivity.
 Users can also create profiles to keep track of their activities and record their rides seamlessly.